-Typically, when you make a request to a website, the first step is to convert the human-readable domain name (e.g.,
+Typically, when you make a request to a site, the first step is to convert the human-readable domain name (for example,

 example.com) to a computer-readable IP address (e.g,

-If you want to block a particular piece of content on a website using HTTPS, say a blog post on WordPress.com, your only choice is to poison the DNS entry to block the entire site, as there’s no way to know if the user’s request is for objectionable or innocuous content.
+To block a particular piece of content on a site using HTTPS, say a blog post on WordPress.com, your only choice is to poison the DNS entry to block the entire site, as there’s no way to know if the user’s request is for objectionable or innocuous content.
 This forces a baby-with-the-bathwater choice and is exactly how most internet censorship is implemented today, at least on the state level.3

 HTTPS ensures not only the privacy of the content you request, but also, protects the fact that you’ve requested it.
-HTTPS isn’t just for online banking and ecommerce.
-HTTPS is for any website that adds to the public dialog, whether it’s political commentary, how to contact a government official, or just a personal blog.5 If you run a website, especially a government website, even if you never process “sensitive” requests, consider adding HTTPS support and enforcing HTTPS by default.
+HTTPS isn’t just for online banking and e-commerce.
+HTTPS is for any site that adds to the public dialog, whether it’s political commentary, how to contact a government official, or just a personal blog.5 If you run a site, especially a government site, even if you never process “sensitive” requests, consider adding HTTPS support and enforcing HTTPS by default.

 Ironically, HTTPS is about more than keeping things hidden.
 It’s about keeping things seen.